C3viche/Knight-s-Tour/README.md

 # Knight's Tour Problem Visual Solver

-## Two functional programs that calculate an open tour of a knight on a chess board
+## Two approaches for an open tour of a knight on a chess board

 This project was something I built out of curiosity after I stumbled upon the Knight's Tour problem.
 The scripts provided, each in their own way find a valid path for an open tour for a knight chess piece.
 Provided are a